“Loneliness – it takes us away from people. There is no going on with our lives. ”

 Though in style and tone 52 Men differs from Elizabeth Hardwick’s Sleeepless Nights or Renata Adler’s Speedboat, it is, like both of these books, a novel of impressions unified by the author’s sensibility.

 Memory has a way of reducing people to their essence, like a piece of sea glass honed to a bright, beautiful nub.
 For Leonard, the statement is something like a literary ethos."
-LARB
+Amanda Fortini, LARB

 Featured Product